 expand

 The form and tectonics of the project are guided by the theme of layers and transition from the southwest corner toward the northeast interior, forming a sectional analogue of the Korean Valley Section.
 Programmatic masses which form the block perimeter are constructed of prefabricated concrete components and evoke a sense of massiveness and heaviness like the bedrock of the landscape or the stony quality of Korea’s mountains.
 Themes of layering are embedded in this section.
-Patterns on prefabricated concrete walls evoke sedimentary layers- the urban edge of the project is lifted up- we are beneath the landscape where we uncover a treasure box of relics which gradually accumulates in step with construction of the new city.
+Patterns on prefabricated concrete walls evoke sedimentary layers while the urban edge of the project is lifted up to reveal the underneath landscape – uncovering a treasure box of relics gradually accumulating in step with the construction of the new city.

-Moving inward toward the park, the strategy shifts toward a steel system of planes and tube columns that evoke a sense of lightness, recalling the tectonics of wood construction and historical construction methods of human habitation – the geomantic qualities of inhabiting a zone between mountain and water.
-These zones are open- while the exhibition spaces are inward looking, the slab and column zone fosters openness, experience, complex interaction, and views of the landscape.
-Continuing inward toward the park, an uneven edge is formed between slab pavilion and landscape – a changeable riparian zone of complex interaction between land and water.
+Moving inward toward the park, the strategy shifts toward a steel system of planes and tube columns that evoke a sense of lightness, recalling the tectonics of wood construction and historical construction methods of human habitation in the zones between mountain and water.
+These zones are open while the exhibition spaces are inward looking, the slab and column zone fosters openness, experience, complex interaction, and views of the landscape.
+Continuing inward toward the park, an uneven edge is formed between slab pavilion and landscape – an evolving, temporal, and ecological riparian zone of complex interaction between land and water.

 The project creates an ecology of knowledge and culture through the exchange of information between the museum, library, and the landscape.
 The landscape is designed both as a place for civic recreation and gathering as well as an outdoor laboratory highlighting three distinctive ecosystems found in Korea: the riparian zone, broadleaf forest, and coniferous forest.
 Located at the center of the cultural campus, the riparian zone serves as a giant sponge that collects stormwater from the rooftops and paved surfaces of the library and museum.
 The water level in the riparian zone is dynamic, rising and falling with the intensity and frequency of storm events through the year.
 The riparian zone habitat is one of the most diverse found on earth with an extremely high ratio of types of species to area.
 Plants such as sedges, forbes, and other herbaceous perennials can thrive in wet conditions and serve as food and cover for wildlife.
 Climbing up the terraces of the cultural campus, visitors encounter remnants of two other distinctive ecosystems in a broadleaf forest and coniferous forest.
 Trees such as native Korean oaks and birch provide shady enclaves for patrons to enjoy panoramic views of the adjacent lake.
 Finally, in the smaller terraces that connect the museum experience visitors encounter intimate gardens dominated by red pine that is indicative of the Korean Peninsula and its mountainous regions.